SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 For example:

 - A button is a simple View which enhances itself with jQueryUI button widget
-- `Form` is a great example of a composite View, built from field Views, fieldset Views and button Views.
+- `Form` is a good example of a composite View, built from field Views, fieldset Views and button Views.

 You can add Views freely to Pages or to other Views and they will never conflict visually or logically.